Yzma/Issue-Tracker/README.md

 2. Redis Implementation
 3. Implement a way to assign users issues
 4. Add a milestone system
+5. Add more permissions with User Roles
-5. Add a notifications system
+6. Add a notifications system
-6. General optimizations
+7. General optimizations

 ## Media